ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Information

 * In **URL**, you should give the name or the unique identifier of the account whose favourites messages you want to get.
+* Then the number of messages you want to get.
+It is optional and default value is set to 20.
 * You **must** be authenticated as an authorized user of the account to see the tagged messages.